MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-Q-Equipment-Construction-Materials-Specifications-Approval/part-160-Lifesaving-Equipment/subpart-160.052-Specification-Buoyant-Vest-Unicellular-Plastic-Foam-Adult-Child/section-160.052-7.md

 (c) *Additional compliance tests.* An inspector from the recognized laboratory or Coast Guard may conduct an examination, test and inspection of a buoyant device that is obtained from the manufacturer or through commercial channels to determine the suitability of the device for listing and labeling or to determine its conformance to applicable requirements.

-(d) *Test facilities.* The manufacturer shall admit the laboratory inspector and the Coast Guard inspector to any part of the premises at the place of manufacture of a listed and labeled device to -
+(d) *Test facilities.* The manufacturer shall admit the laboratory inspector and the Coast Guard inspector to any part of the premises at the place of manufacture of a listed and labeled device to—

 (1) Examine, inspect, or test a sample of a part or a material that is included in the construction of the device; and

 (2) Conduct any necessary examination, inspection, or test in a suitable place and with appropriate apparatus provided by the manufacturer.

-(e) *Buoyancy* - (1) *Buoyancy test method.* Remove the buoyant inserts from the vests.
+(e) *Buoyancy*—(1) *Buoyancy test method.* Remove the buoyant inserts from the vests.
 Securely attach the spring scale in a position directly over the test tank.
 Suspend the weighted wire basket from the scale in such a manner that the basket can be weighed while it is completely under water.
 In order to measure the actual buoyancy provided by the inserts, the underwater weight of the empty basket should exceed the buoyancy of the inserts.
 To obtain the buoyancy of the inserts, proceed as follows:

 (i) Weigh the empty wire basket under water.